SMAPPNYU/pysmap/README.md

 #smapp_dataset

-this is the dataset class, it let you combine collections and datasets at will, it offers a simple interface for dealing with multiple collectios that requires a bit more work, and regex powertools that require a lot less work but a little more (although not much more as we provide examples) knowledge.
+this is the dataset class, it lets you combine collections and datasets at will. it offers a simple interface for dealing with multiple collections that requires a bit more work and regex powertools that require a lot less work but a little more (although not much more as we provide examples) knowledge.

 abstract:
 ```python